ISSKJ/minph/framework/doc/Minph/Http/Header.md

 ## @function getallheaders
-x*

  This is used when getallheaders function doesn't exist.
 (Nginx, etc.)

 # @class Minph\Http\Header
-headers()

  It contains header information and HTTP method.

 ## @method construct